BadRabbitDesign/test/README.md

 Allow from all
 ```

-This would result in the Trac site being accessible as '/trac'.
+This would result in the Trac site being accessible as __'/trac'__.

 The configuration shown presumes that an 'apache' subdirectory has been created within the Trac site instance and the script file stored there under the name 'trac.wsgi'.
 A separate directory is used, as it is necessary to indicate to Apache that it is allowed access to files in that directory, something you wouldn't want to do for all your Trac data.

 Do note that some versions of the Subversion Python bindings apparently have problems when being used from within secondary Python sub interpreters rather than the main Python interpreter.
 The result of this will be strange Python exceptions or the Apache child processes could even crash.

 To avoid such problems, the Trac application should be forced to run within the main Python interpreter.
-This can be done using the WSGIApplicationGroup directive with the value '%{GLOBAL}' as shown.
+This can be done using the WSGIApplicationGroup directive with the value __'%{GLOBAL}'__ as shown.

 Because of the need to force Trac to run in the main Python interpreter, you can only run one Trac instance at a time if using the environment variable approach to configuring Trac.
 If needing to run multiple Trac instances, you need to use Trac's support for running multiple sites, use daemon mode of mod_wsgi and delegate each Trac instance to a separate daemon process group, or use the WSGI environment variable approach to configuring Trac.